Marvel Avengers: Battle for Earth: Gameplay

 The game was inspired by and features characters from the "Secret Invasion" storyline.
 Each character has three unique super powers, which can be chained for combos.
 Motion gameplay is used to unleash super attacks, velocity boosts, breakers and frenzies, using the Wii Remote and Nunchuk or the Wii U GamePad's touch screen in the Wii U version and the Kinect sensor for the Xbox 360 version.
 The gameplay is in 2.5D, viewed by players from a 3rd person perspective of the controlled character.
 Alternate costumes and collector cards can be unlocked by players throughout the game.
-The game's gameplay has been described as, "fans of fighting games or of the Marvel Universe are going to love the extensive combinations of characters, motion-controlled moves and competitive gameplay".

 Avengers: Battle for Earth has four distinct modes of play: Campaign, Versus, Arcade and Challenges.
-In order to achieve 100% in the game, players must complete the campaign, arcade and all challenges.
+In order to achieve 100% completion in the game, players must complete the campaign, arcade and all challenges.
 All combat challenges feature four characters, two of which are player controlled and may be swapped at will, with exception of certain stages within the challenges section, designed specifically to limit the characters movement and controls.
 During play, players are awarded XP depending on performance in matches; XP raises rank, interpreted as an icon next to the players name.

 Campaign Mode features five levels broken into eight stages each, for a total of 40 stages.
 Each stage has predetermined combatants and form a loose narrative.
 Campaign Mode does not require linear play, with the exception of the requirement of the first four stages of all levels to be completed before the player can access the final four stages of any one level.
 Campaign Mode can also be played co-op.

 Versus Mode allows local two-player combat.
 Players are first required to select one of the five stages as their arena, then select two characters for their team, and once characters have been chosen, unlocked costumes may be selected.

 Arcade Mode allows players to form a team of any two unlocked characters, dressed in any of the available unlocked costumes, in a ten battle progression.
 After completing the ten stages, Arcade mode is completed.
 Arcade mode can also be played co-op.

 Challenges Mode is broken down into three sections: Training, Characters, and Trials:

 Training features limited scenarios to familiarize players with controls.

 Characters familiarizes players with the available moves of each individual character, provided they have been unlocked and are accessible for normal gameplay.

 Trials are scenarios with specific parameters or handicaps that the player must overcome to succeed.
 There is a total of twenty scenarios, but only twelve are initially available.
 The additional eight must be unlocked through the Uplay account rewards.